Church Live Streaming Statistics – Trends in Streaming Virtual Services for 2025

 Live streaming your church services will bring an abundance of benefits.
 The option to tune in online allows the sick and homebound to take part in services that they’d normally miss.
 Virtual services also give people the ability to praise together when social distancing is a must.

-We are by no means indicating that virtual services should totally replace your in-person gatherings, but we truly believe that this technology is a blessing for churches that want to reach remote audiences.
+We are by no means indicating that virtual services should totally replace in-person gatherings, but we truly believe that this technology is a blessing for churches that want to reach remote audiences.

-Want to test out Dacast’s live streaming tools for yourself?
+Want to test out Dacast’s live-streaming tools for yourself?
 Try Dacast risk-free for 14 days with our free trial account.

 All you have to do to start your 14-day risk-free trial is sign up today.
 No credit card is required.